dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 * **model_applications** contains directories organized
   by category.
-These use cases often run multiple wrappers in succession to demonstrate more complex examples of how the tools are used for verification by end users.
+These use cases often run multiple wrappers in succession to demonstrate how the tools can be used in more complex verification workflows by end users.

 The use case configuration files found in these directories contain :ref:`common_config_variables` that define each use case.